Skip To Content

 Get started with our Social Justice and Advocacy Parish Outreach Guide

-Find the NEW 2024-25 Outreach and Advocacy Prayer Cycle on our Prayer Resources page
+Find the NEW 2024-25 Outreach and Advocacy Prayer Cycle on the Prayer Resources page

 Read our Social Justice Vestry Motion for 2025, “Protecting and Expanding Harm Reduction in Ontario.”